-

 Dr Christopher Phelps, Associate Professor of American History, interviewed for BBC World News on the U.S. Vice Presidential debate. -

-From Elizabeth Cass on September 27th, 2016
+From Elizabeth Cass September 27, 2016

 The University of Nottingham sponsored three British Science Association Media Fellows in 2016.
 They were placed with The Times, the FT and BBC Science.
 Find out how… -